codahale/lockstitch/design.md

   protocol's state is disclosed at some point.
 * **Break-in Recovery**: A protocol's future outputs will appear random to an adversary in possession of the protocol's state as long as one of the future inputs to the protocol is secret.

-Finally, assuming that Rocca-S is PRF secure, an adversary in possession of the output will not be able to infer anything about the key or, indeed, distinguish the resulting output from a randomly generated sequences of bytes of equal length.

 ## Operations